Hi, my lovely readers 💕

 Omega

 Omegas are the rarest, making up only 1% to 5% of the population.
 Despite often having intelligence and aptitude on par with Alphas and Betas, they are widely discriminated against due to their biology.
-Society views them through a narrow and derogatory lens, primarily as "breeders” because of their extremely high fertility and the instinct-driven heat cycle they experience every few weeks.
+Society views them through a narrow and derogatory lens, primarily as "breeders”, because of their extremely high fertility and the instinct-driven heat cycle they experience every few weeks.

 A heat lasts 3 to 5 days, during which they emit powerful pheromones that draw in Alphas and, to a lesser degree, Betas.
 This biological process often endangers their physical safety and autonomy unless suppressed with Heat Suppressants, which can be prohibitively expensive.
 The dosage needed varies by individual, and the more potent the suppressant, the more costly it is.

 While Omegas can achieve great things, they are rarely given the chance.
-Employers are hesitant to hire them, fearing disruptions caused by heats.
+Employers are hesitant to hire them, fearing disruptions caused by their heats.
 Many Omegas are forced into dependence, kept by wealthy Alphas as mistresses, concubines, or surrogates for producing Alpha heirs.

 A bonded Omega (bitten on the nape by an Alpha) will primarily affect their bonded Alpha during heat.
 This bond is exclusive unless intentionally broken by the Alpha.